Faye Dancer: Women in baseball

-The All-American Girls Professional Baseball League flourished in the 1940s when the Major Leagues went on hold as men went to war, yet it was not really a well-known fact until the release of the 1992 film A League of Their Own, directed by Penny Marshall and starring Geena Davis, Tom Hanks, Madonna, Lori Petty and Rosie O'Donnell, that brought many of the real players a rebirth of celebrity with its depiction of the first season of the AAGPBL.
+The All-American Girls Professional Baseball League became a sensation in the 1940s when the Major Leagues were put on hold as men went to war.
+This fact remained little known in the late 1900s until the release of the 1992 film A League of Their Own.
+Directed by Penny Marshall and starring Geena Davis, Tom Hanks, Madonna, Lori Petty and Rosie O'Donnell, the film brought many of the female players from this time a rebirth of fame with its depiction of the first season of the AAGPBL.

 Early life

 Born in 1925 in Santa Monica, California, Faye Dancer was the third of four children born into the family of James and Olive (née Pope) Dancer.
 Her father worked as an inspector for the Los Angeles Department of Water and Power.
 He later became an appliance store owner and sponsored a men's local softball team for a long time.
 While attending Santa Monica High School, the young Dancer played softball for a girls' team called the Dr Peppers, which was sponsored by the historic soft drink company.
 She also attended University High School in West Los Angeles, where she broke an all-city basketball record after shooting 42 baskets in just one minute.
 She ran an obstacle course in 9.4 seconds and fast-walked the half mile in 2 minutes and 42 seconds, and enjoyed kicking balls with the boys.

 After her graduation in 1941, Dancer started to play professional softball in a southern California league.
 In 1944, Dancer signed a contract for $75 a week, a sizeable sum in those days and also the top salary for any player in the AAGPBL.
 As an aside, when she retired in 1950, she was earning $125 per week.
 Her greatest attribute was her stunning speed, which made her an adept base stealer.
 In her brief five-season career, she stole 358 bases, averaging 70 steals per season with a career-high 108 in her final year.
 She also was the first player in the league to hit two home runs in a game, and the first to belt two grand slams in a single season.
 Sometimes she pitched, posting an 11–11 record with 43 strikeouts and a 2.28 ERA in 25 appearances.
 Her career was shortened by a serious back injury, but the impression Dancer left on the league and her teammates was one of dedication, hustle and fun.